open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ## Export Pipeline Terminology

 *Export Pipeline* is used to describe a whole assembly of SDK parts.
-There are three major components of the Metric SDK that data flows through, in order:
+There are three major components of the Metrics SDK that data flows through, in order:

 1. *Accumulator*: Receives metric events from the API, computes one Aggregator per active (Instrument, Label Set)